A Guide to Scorpion Stings

 Along with those common and minor symptoms, it is possible to experience more serious reactions to a scorpion sting.
 Severe symptoms include:

 - Difficulty breathing

 - High blood pressure

 - Blurry vision

 These and other symptoms can occur if the venom has spread throughout your system or if you are stung by a more toxic scorpion, like the bark scorpion.
 In bark scorpion sting pictures, you may notice that the area of the sting is rarely swollen.
-Bark scorpion stings instead show themselves through some of the severe symptoms, again depending on your age, health and other factors.
+Bark scorpion sting symptoms can be rather severe, again depending on your age, health and other factors.
 Those factors also influence how long a scorpion sting lasts.

 How Long Do Scorpion Stings Last?

 The pain and visual symptoms around the sting can last through any range of time depending on what type of scorpion stung you, how many times it stung you, your age and your health.
 Reactions around the sting can last between seven to 10 days based on your situation.
 People often report that symptoms like numbness or tingling last two to three days, but, again, that depends on your circumstances.
 A medical professional or poison control center can advise you on how long your symptoms may last after knowing your unique condition.

 The medical treatment you seek will also impact how long you experience symptoms, along with how severe your symptoms were in the first place.
 Antivenom, which health professionals only administer to individuals with particularly serious cases, helps severe symptoms subside more quickly.
 If you are not eligible for antivenom treatment, you should know your other treatment options.

 Once you know how to recognize the potential symptoms, you’ll want to know how to treat a scorpion sting.
 Fortunately, most types of stings do not require professional medical attention.
 If you are not experiencing severe symptoms, you can try at-home scorpion sting treatments that Mayo Clinic recommends.